 A jury composed of American diplomats and Fulbright grantees will select the top three videos.
 Videos will be judged on effectiveness in raising awareness about protecting human rights; originality/creativity; and video quality.

-The U.S. Embassy in Bucharest invites you to participate in a video contest to honor International Human Rights Day 2016!
+The U.S. Embassy in Bucharest invites you to participate in a video contest to honor International Human Rights Day 2017!
 You could win a GoPro video camera, and have your video featured on the Embassy’s online platforms.
-The theme of the contest is “Stand up for Someone’s Rights Today”.
+The theme of the contest is “All Human Beings Are Born Free & Equal in Dignity and Rights”.
 Express your thoughts on this topic in a short video, which will be judged by a group of American diplomats and Americans affiliated with the Embassy.
 We are looking for creative, catchy videos that best express this year’s theme.
 The winners will be selected based on the video’s effectiveness in raising awareness about protecting and respecting human rights.

 Rules and Contest Details